University of Benin (Nigeria)

 The University of Benin (UNIBEN) is a public research university located in Benin City, Edo State, Nigeria.
-It is among the universities owned by the Federal Government of Nigeria and was founded in 1970.
-The school currently has two campuses with fifteen faculties including a central library called the John Harris Library.
+It is one of the universities owned by the Federal Government of Nigeria and was founded in 1970.
+The school currently has two campuses with fifteen faculties and a central library called the John Harris Library.
 The buildings in UNIBEN are sparsely built, they are not close to each other.

 UNIBEN has a teaching hospital called the University of Benin Teaching Hospital (UBTH).